-4.8.3.1.1 A manufacturer's test and maintenance procedure shall be provided to the owner for testing and maintenance of the system.

-4.8.3.1.2 This procedure shall provide for the initial testing of the equipment as well as for periodic test inspection and maintenance of the system.
+4.8.3.1 Test and Maintenance Procedures.
+A manufacturer's test and maintenance procedure shall be provided to the owner for testing and maintenance of the system.
+This procedure shall provide for the initial testing of the equipment as well as for periodic test inspection and maintenance of the system.
+Actuation, impairment, and restoration of this protection shall be reported promptly to the authority having jurisdiction.